rbxbx/centaur/README.md

 =======

 Usage:
+    $ gem intsall centaur
+    $ centaur "Such A Beastly Command Line Argument"

+    >> require 'centaur'
-    "Such A Beastly String".centaur
+    >> "Such A Beastly String".centaur
-    "Such A Beastly String".centaur!
+    >> "Such A Beastly String".centaur!
-    centaur "Such A Beastly String"
+    >> centaur "Such A Beastly String"

 Credits: